Marybeth Ezaki/Peter Carter Visiting Professorship Register

 Date/Time: October 11, 2019, 8:00 AM

-Intended for Pediatric Upper Extremity Surgeons and other Orthopedic Surgeons with an interest in recent developments and advances, as well as management of the pediatric upper extremity patient.
-Primary care physicians and allied health professionals are also welcome, but are reminded that the program is concerned specifically with pediatric orthopedics and the upper extremity.
+The symposium is intended for pediatric upper extremity surgeons and other orthopedic surgeons with an interest in recent developments and advances, as well as management of the pediatric upper extremity patient.
+Primary care physicians and allied health professionals are also welcome.

-Dr. Peter Carter played a fundamental role in establishing pediatric hand services at Texas Scottish Rite Hospital for Children almost 35 years ago.
-Well-known for being the driving force behind the DVD set, making a Thumb: The Story of Pollicization, and as an inventor of the Carter Pillow, Dr. Carter worked tirelessly to provide the best possible care for his young patients while conducting and sharing his innovative research for the benefit of children everywhere.
-Dr. Carter retired from Scottish Rite Hospital in 2007 yet continues to mentor aspiring hand surgeons who receive training through the hospital’s fellowship program.
+Carter played a fundamental role in establishing pediatric hand services at Scottish Rite Hospital over 30 years ago.
+Well-known for being the driving force behind the DVD set, Making a Thumb: The Story of Pollicization, and as an inventor of the Carter Pillow, he worked tirelessly to provide the best possible care for his patients.
+Dr. Carter retired in 2007 but continues to mentor hand surgeons who receive training through the hospital’s fellowship program.